Sub-agents

 Customizing Supervisor Behavior

-By default, supervisor agents use an automatically generated system message that includes guidelines for managing subagents.
-However, you can customize this behavior using the supervisorConfig
+Supervisor agents use an automatically generated system message that includes guidelines for managing sub-agents.
+Customize this behavior using the supervisorConfig

 The supervisorConfig